singhsong/shiny-spoon/README.md

  - and due date,
  - and choose a project for that task to belong to.

-They will need to use a text based user interface via the command-line (hint: see ​World of Zuul project for some ideas on this).

 Once they are using the application, the user should be able to:
  - also edit,
  - mark as done